ReadShade/ReadShade/source/reshade/licensing/licensing.rst

 If a piece of software, including a ReShadeFX shader, does not explicitly include a license, it is generally considered to be under **exclusive copyright** by default.
 This means:

-- **No Permissions Granted:** You do not have permission to use, copy, distribute, or modify the software without explicit authorization from the copyright holder.
+- **No Permissions Granted**: You do not have permission to use, copy, distribute, or modify the software without explicit authorization from the copyright holder.
-- **Risk of Infringement:** Using unlicensed software without permission can lead to copyright infringement claims.
+- **Risk of Infringement**: Using unlicensed software without permission can lead to copyright infringement claims.

 Therefore, if you encounter software without a license:

-#. **Assume Exclusive Copyright:** Operate under the assumption that you have no rights to use the software beyond what fair use (if applicable) might allow.
+#. **Assume Exclusive Copyright**: Operate under the assumption that you have no rights to use the software beyond what fair use (if applicable) might allow.
-#. **Contact the Author:** The best course of action is to contact the author or creator and request clarification on licensing or seek explicit permission for your intended use.
+#. **Contact the Author**: The best course of action is to contact the author or creator and request clarification on licensing or seek explicit permission for your intended use.
-#. **Avoid Use if Unsure:** If you cannot obtain clear licensing information or permission, it is safest to avoid using the software to prevent potential legal issues.
+#. **Avoid Use if Unsure**: If you cannot obtain clear licensing information or permission, it is safest to avoid using the software to prevent potential legal issues.

 For ReShadeFX shaders, always check for a :file:`LICENSE` file, a :file:`README` section on licensing, or comments within the shader code itself that specify the license.
 If none are present, reach out to the shader's creator.